isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

       → f x ≡ f y
   cong f refl = refl
 ```

-You'll notice something cool has happened here.
-When we pattern matched on a
-proof, Agda used the result as evidence, which helped it get unstuck and make
-computational progress.
-This is an idea we will explore further in
-@sec:dot-patterns.

 Popping the stack, recall that we were looking for a means of completing the
 following proof: